Home » Types of OCD » Intrusive thoughts, what are they, and can you stop them?

 Did you notice an increase in saliva?
 If you did, not only did you think about the thought, but you changed your physiology, as your body is now preparing for food!

-Keep labelling; there’s a thought, and move on.
+Keep labelling; and move on.

 Accept your thoughts